-The long-term aim of RAIS is to help children and young people become more thoughtful, confident and emotionally balanced in order to recognise, pursue and achieve their potential.
+The long-term aim of RAIS(Raising Aspirations In Schools) is to help children and young people become more thoughtful, confident and emotionally balanced in order to recognize, pursue and achieve their potential.

 Our main activities are aimed at capacity building and include:

-- Developing dialogue within families and schools, and between all organisations that work with children and young people
+- Developing dialogue within families and schools, and between all organizations that work with children and young people

-- Supporting parents, teachers and organisations that work with families to be in a better position to help children and young people enjoy and achieve in learning, and to develop personally and socially
+- Supporting parents, teachers, and organizations that work with families to be in a better position to help children and young people enjoy and achieve in learning, and to develop personally and socially

 - Establishing effective networks so that the gains made are sustainable and leadership capacity is developed